inwardmovement/todo/README.md

 ## Scope
 Although I will consider suggestions and PRs, I made this app to suit my needs in terms of features and accessibility.

+## To do
+- white background to input text line to hide underlying text while tapping.